alwynm/alwynm.github.io/_posts/2021-12-03-skilled-worker-p3-3-atas.md

 ### Spouse

 If you are married and planning to bring your spouse into the UK, you need to enter those details here.
+I would advise to **add your spouses name to your passport** if not already done.
 If your spouse chooses to study or research an ATAS relevant subject while in the UK accompanying you, they will need to apply separately for their own ATAS certificate.